 Photo of Sarah Bishop Sarah Bishop

-Sarah also helps clients navigate internal and government-facing investigations involving allegations of bribery and corruption, money laundering, export control and sanctions violations, fraud, and other forms of misconduct.
-She has handled matters before major international enforcement authorities, and she has been recognized by the Global Investigations Review as being among the leading women investigations practitioners worldwide.
-In addition to government enforcement matters, Sarah assists clients in suspension and debarment matters before the World Bank and other international financial institutions.
+Sarah has extensive experience conducting internal and government-facing white collar investigations.
+Sarah has conducted investigations involving allegations of bribery, money laundering, export control and sanctions violations, fraud, human rights violations, and other forms of misconduct.
+She has handled matters before major international enforcement authorities and has been recognized in the Global Investigations Review Women in Investigations survey.